 If you are caught in a rip, do NOT try and swim straight back to shore.
 Swim parallel to shore until you feel the current weaken or let the current take you out until it weakens.
 Then swim back to shore at a 45-degree angle.

-Dune Walkovers: The dunes offer our community the first line of defense against wave action.
+The dunes offer our community the first line of defense against wave action.
 Please utilize the designated dune crossovers to access our beach.
 These are in place to preserve the dune system and the beaches.
 Dune walkovers can be fairly elaborate with benches, roofs, stairs, railings, and decking, while others are fairly simple with only decking or sand paths.
-For photographs of some of the dune walkovers within Town, click here.
+Photographs of some dune walkovers within town.

 Driving on the dunes is prohibited at all times!

-Personal Watercraft: The landing and launching of personal watercraft is prohibited on the Town’s beach.
+The landing and launching of personal watercraft is prohibited on the town’s beach.